langchain-ai/reply_gAI/README.md

 Tweets are saved to the [LangGraph store](https://langchain-ai.github.io/langgraph/concepts/persistence/#memory-store), which uses Postgres for persistence and is saved in the `.langgraph_api/` folder in this directory.

-You can visualize Tweets saved per each user in the Store directly with LangGraph Studio.
+You can visualize Tweets saved per each user in the Store directly with LangGraph Studio:

 ![Screenshot 2024-12-11 at 1 31 09 PM](https://github.com/user-attachments/assets/41a06245-0659-4309-b7e5-e78a2f108c2b)